19TH CENTURY HOMES

 Homes in the Early 19th Century

 Well off people lived in very comfortable houses in the 19th century.
 (Although their servants lived in cramped quarters, often in the attic).
 For the first time furniture was mass-produced.
 That meant it was cheaper but unfortunately standards of design fell.
-To us middle class Victorian homes would seem overcrowded with furniture, ornaments and knick-knacks.
+To us middle class Victorian homes would seem overcrowded with furniture, ornaments and nick-knacks.
 However only a small minority could afford this comfortable lifestyle.

 In the early 19th century housing for the poor was dreadful.
 Often they lived in 'back-to-backs'.
 These were houses of three (or sometimes only two) rooms, one of top of the other.
 The houses were literally back-to-back.
 The back of one house joined onto the back of another and they only had windows on one side.